justjosias/zang/README.md

 ## Examples
 The examples (except `write_wav`) use [SDL2](https://www.libsdl.org/), so make sure that's installed.

 Running the examples (again, except `write_wav`) will display a window with some information, including a waveform and FFT spectrum display.
-All drawing can be toggled by hitting the F1 key (this is useful for profiling the audio code).
+Press F1 for built-in help information.

 Before building the examples, you will need to initialize git submodules, as some of the examples use an external dependency ([zig-wav](https://git.sr.ht/~dbandstra/zig-wav)).